 - Staying Healthy in a Helping Profession

-This introductory level workshop is appropriate for people in a wide variety of helping roles including counseling, support services, administration and other roles involving supporting people toward change and reaching goals.
+This is an introductory level workshop intended for people in a wide variety of helping roles including social service and health care workers, social workers, support workers, school personnel.

 Method of Delivery

-- Identify key skills for relationship building and effective communication in a helping role.
+- Identify skills for relationship building and effective communication in a helping role